Link vocabulary and linking approach

 Label catalogue

-Labels cluster by register-of-origin.
+Labels cluster by register-of-origin: the kind of content they emerged to describe.
 Each COLLECTION.md selects whichever labels fit each destination.
+The register grouping is advisory.

 Theoretical-shaped labels